1851: Edward Funnell made the world’s smallest watch

 The Chronological index of patents (6) applied for and patents granted - Page 197 – lists an application on the 29th November 1861 - 3007 - EDWARD FUNNELL, of 54, East Street, Brighton, in the County of Sussex, Watch and Clock Manufacturer, for an invention for — “A self-acting indicator signal for railways”.
 Provisional protection only.

-The 1867 Kelly’s Directory (7) cites Mrs Funnell of 7, Grand Parade as a “Private Resident”.
+The 1867 Kelly’s Directory (9) cites Mrs Funnell of 7, Grand Parade as a “Private Resident”.

-Edward supplied many public clocks including those for the churches of Newick, Chailey and Winkleigh in Devon.
+Edward supplied many public clocks including those for the churches of Hurstpierpoint, Newick, Chailey and Winkleigh in Devon.
 He made numerous carriage clocks of very high quality and his works are still highly prized on the antique market.

 Two examples of his work were auctionned in 1999.
 The first, signed Edw.
 Funnell, East Street, Brighton had a three train movement chiming on a series of gongs.
 It stood 55 cm (21.5″) high in an ebonised case with break-arch top and brass carrying handle.
-It sold for ÂŁ1,127.
-The second, sold in June for ÂŁ2,300, was described as a run-of-the-mill hefty ebonised table clock with ormolu mounts standing 70 cm (27.5″) high with a matching bracket.
+It sold for £1,127.
+The second, sold in June for £2,300, was described as a run-of-the-mill hefty ebonised table clock with ormolu mounts standing 70 cm (27.5″) high with a matching bracket.
 It had a twin fusee chiming movement and arches silvered dial.

 The photo shows a recently auctionned gilt-brass giant westminster chiming and repeating carriage clock signed Edw.
 Funnell, Brighton dated around 1875.
 Its stands 25.5cm (10″) high with a 4 1/2 -inch enamel dial set within an engine turned gilt surround, three train fusee and chain movement with ratchet tooth lever escapement, maintaining power, chiming the quarters on four gongs and striking the hours on a further gong, gilt-brass fully glazed corniche-style case.

 According to one source, Edward ceased his business in 1878, rather early retirement for the day.
-By this day, his family had moved to Devonshire Place, a prestigious Brighton address.
+By this time, his family had moved to Devonshire Place, a prestigious Brighton address.
 He passed away aged 67 in the last quarter of 1889 (2b 132).

-Edward Funnell, late of 24 Devonshire Place and of 54 East Street, both in Brighton in the county of Sussex, watchmaker who died 1 December 1889 at 24 Devonshire Place was proved at Lewes by Caroline Funnell of 24 Devonshire Place, widow, the relict and Henry Kyzer of 17 Victoria Road, Brighton, watchmaker, the executors.
-Personal Estate ÂŁ1,707 13s 10d
+The index to wills records “Edward Funnell, late of 24 Devonshire Place and of 54 East Street, both in Brighton in the county of Sussex, watchmaker who died 1 December 1889 at 24 Devonshire Place was proved at Lewes by Caroline Funnell of 24 Devonshire Place, widow, the relict and Henry Kyzer of 17 Victoria Road, Brighton, watchmaker, the executors.
+Personal Estate £1,707 13s 10d“.

 His widow, Caroline, and daughters Sarah and Caroline continued to run a lodging house at 24 Devonshire Place as attests the 1891 census.
 In 1901, this still seems to be the case.
 Louisa and Susannah are both Dressmakers living in Brighton.
 Caroline Isabelle dies (2b 119) in the last quarter of 1901 aged 49.

 After Edward’s disparition, no other Funnell watchmakers are recorded in Brighton until the Kelly’s Directory of 1938: George Funnell at 2 Market Street and George Funnell and sons at 10 Heston Avenue, Patcham.
-However, the 1881 census finds a Charles FUNNELL, Lodger (Head), Unmarried, Male, aged 36, Watchmaker at 24 Albion Street, Brighton (8).
+However, the 1881 census finds a Charles FUNNELL, Lodger (Head), Unmarried, Male, aged 36, Watchmaker at 24 Albion Street, Brighton.
 Maybe Edward’s son from his first marriage.
 If only the census had noted his employer!
 In 1891, he is listed at 33 Albion Street, lodging with the Vernon family, occupation Clock Repairer (Em’ee) aged 44.

 Notes: